oomics/dnazen/README.md

 `scripts`: the scripts you need to do pretraining, finetuning, making datasets, etc.

-`resources`: directory for keeping results.
+`resources`: directory for keeping various resources.

+`results`: results from experiments

 ## Usage

-We keep all scripts you might find useful in `sciripts` directory.
+We keep all scripts you might find useful in `scripts` directory.
 The usage of script is self-explanatory.
 Here are some scripts you might find most helpful:

 - `run_pretrain.py`: Run the pretraining process.